Eran Elinav: Nutritional timing and the Microbiota

 Elinav discovered, that the gut microbiota features a compositional and functional diurnal activity during a 24-hour cycle, which is dictated by host and environmental factors, mainly by the timing in food consumption.
 These microbiota diurnal activities are tightly coordinated with the host gastrointestinal and systemic circadian activity, while disruption of circadian activity by jet-lag or shift work may lead to alterations in the microbiota behavior, which contribute to the development of common metabolic, immune and liver diseases.

 Awards and recognition

-Elinav was awarded the Rappaport prize for biomedical research in 2015, the Levinson award for basic science research in 2016, the Landau prize of Immunology in 2018 and was inducted to the American Academy of Microbiology in 2021.
-Elinav received The EFSD and the Novo Nordisk Foundation Precision Diabetes Medicine Award in 2023, and was inducted into the German National Academy of Sciences Leopoldina in 2025.
+Elinav was awarded the Rappaport prize for biomedical research in 2015, the Levinson award for basic science research in 2016, the Landau prize of Immunology in 2018 and The EFSD and the Novo Nordisk Foundation Precision Diabetes Medicine Award in 2023.
+Elinav was inducted into the European Molecular Biology Organization (EMBO) in 2017, the American Academy of Microbiology in 2021, the German National Academy of Sciences Leopoldina and The European Academy for Cancer Sciences in 2025.